 - Recording the monitored sessions as searchable videos

 - Cost-efficient enforcement of two-factor authentication

 - Easy, zero-touch installation - no changes to connection endpoints

 - Network based - no agents at servers nor clients for end users

 - Visibility into and encrypted connections between development and production systems

 - Early warning of suspicious activity inside encrypted communications

 - Accountability in shared account use

 - Compliance with regulatory requirements that require separation of development and production systems

-- Leveraging prior investments to security controls such as Data Loss Prevention, SIEM, Intrusion Detection, Intrusion Prevention, and Anti-Malware protection.
+- Leveraging prior investments to security controls such as Data Loss Prevention (DLP), SIEM, Intrusion Detection, Intrusion Prevention, and Anti-Malware protection.